mwri/lostofs/README.md

 let fs = new lostofs_fs({unformatted:'format'});
 ```

-This will cause `fs.format()` to be done - if and only if - the filesystem
+This will cause `fs.format()` to be done, if and only if the local
+storage which is designated to be used to store the filesystem data
-is empty and apparently fresh.
-If the back end local storage database
+is completely empty/uninitialised.
+If local storage exists however, but
 appears not to be a filesystem (because certain data is missing or invalid)
 but there is SOME data present, then from a filesystem perspective it will
 be deemed corrupt and automatic formatting will not take place in case the